dansermac/MediaLab_Summer_Python/assignments/assignment1/group_8_ass_1_2024_task1.md

 a.
 Database: National Open Data Platform b.
 Information: Budget data of public universities for the years 2020 and 2021.
 C. Interest: I would like to study the budget management of public universities in the pandemic years.

+Valeria Reyes - v.reyes@pucp.edu.pe

+a.
+Database: Culture Ministry
+b.
+Information: Data of afroperuvian population and how the batucada is in the culture for the years 2018 and 2023.
+c.
+Interests: I would like to study all about afroperuvian population and the culture and music specially batucada